kguillosson/-ODIN_RTS-/readme.md

  If you want to try this, I recommend installing ODIN  (https://odin-lang.org/), navigating to the folder where you've cloned this repo and running the command "odin run ."

+ Many thanks to the ODIN language and Raylib Authors for the seamless developpement experience